-Welcome to the Bridgnorth Spartans Junior Football Club website – please feel free to look around, you will find links on our navigation bar!
+Welcome to the Bridgnorth Spartans Junior Football Club Fan website – please feel free to look around, you will find links on our navigation bar!

 Some of you may have already been involved with the Schrobenhausen Twinning trip with Spartans and know what it entails and what a great time is had by all, but for those of you who don’t know anything about it…

-Read our club’s history.
+Read the club’s history.
 Each year a group of Spartan football players, usually either the U12’s and U14’s, or the U13’s and U15’s, either go over to Schrobenhausen to visit them, play football, experience a bit of Germany and stay with a German ‘host’ family or are involved with hosting the children from Schrobenhausen in Bridgnorth, and enjoy playing football, going on visits and generally having fun with them.

 Over the years long lasting friendships have been established between the children – and adults – from the two towns and it is usually felt to be a real life enriching experience for all involved.